-The purpose of this series is to have discussion on non-discrimination clause of the bilateral tax treaties considering the issues surrounding it along with the Indian judicial pronouncements
+The purpose of this series is to have a discussion on the non-discrimination clause of the bilateral tax treaties considering the issues surrounding it along with the Indian judicial pronouncements

-The essence of non-discrimination article is to prevent unfair taxation as distinct from preventing double taxation.
+The essence of a non-discrimination article is to prevent unfair taxation as distinct from preventing double taxation.
 Bird eye view on the types of non-discrimination discussed in the tax treaties –

 Overview of the different para’s of Article 24 as enlisted in OECD Model Convention –

 - Article 24(1) of the OECD Model Convention deals with Nationality non-discrimination and it states that for purposes of taxation, discrimination on the grounds of nationality is forbidden, and that, subject to reciprocity, the nationals of a Contracting State may not be less favourably treated in the other Contracting State than nationals of the latter state in the same circumstances.

 - Article 24(2) of the OECD Model Convention deals with the Non-discrimination for stateless person having nationality and it prevents stateless person resident in a state from being subjected to any taxation or other requirement which is more burdensome than similar requirements with respect to nationals of that state.
 Per se, Article 24(2) extends the same benefits as Article 24(1) to a stateless person who is a resident of one of the contracting state.

 - Article 24(3) of the OECD Model Convention deals with Permanent Establishment (‘PE’) non-discrimination and it states that a PE of an enterprise of State ‘A’ in State ‘B’ shall not be subjected in State ‘B’ to taxation less favourable than the taxation levied on an enterprise of State ‘B’ carrying on the same activities.